Aboard Stinkpot

 Our Evolution…

-Stacey and Dave are adventurers and nomads who live aboard their Bayliner 3870, m/v Stinkpot, cruising the waters of the eastern United States and Canada.
-They started their boating journey together as summer boaters on Sebago Lake in Maine in 2016, logging some 4,000 miles on the lake over three summers.
-In November of 2018, they purchased Stinkpot in North Carolina, cruised the ICW for the winter of 2018-2019 and ultimately took a year in 2019-2020 to navigate America's Great Loop, completing just as COVID-19 began to close the world down.
-They cruised the boat home to Maine and put her "on the hard" for the winter.
-At some point early in 2021, during that difficult winter with everyone closed up in their houses trying to stem the tide of a virus that just didn't want to quit, they made the decision to sell their home in Portland, Maine, move aboard Stinkpot full time, and cruise wherever the waterways take them—which they did.
-In September of 2021, with the ink still drying on the closing papers for the house, they cast off lines and headed south down the Atlantic Intracoastal Waterway and up the St. Johns River to Sanford, Florida for their first winter as nomadic mariners.
-After that winter of 2021-22, they dropped lines and headed north stopping for an extended stay in Hopewell, VA which is when and where the very first post to this blog was made.
+At some point early in 2021, during that difficult winter with everyone closed up in their houses trying to stem the tide of a virus that just didn’t want to quit, they made the decision to sell their home in Portland, Maine, move aboard the boat full-time, and cruise wherever the waterways would take them—which they did.
+In September 2021, with the ink still drying on the closing papers for the house, they cast off lines and headed south down the Atlantic Intracoastal Waterway and up the St. Johns River to Sanford, Florida, for their first winter as nomadic mariners.
+After that winter of 2021–22, they dropped lines and headed north, stopping for an extended stay in Hopewell, Virginia, which is when and where the very first post to this blog was made (and where they coincidentally would sell the Bayliner some three years later).

 The Stinkpot Philosophy, from the "we couldn't have said it better ourselves" file…